JavaScript window object methods are used to perform specific tasks like opening, maximizing, minimizing the window, etc.

 is the Global object in a browser and Global object will always be the last place that is searched for something.
 So, omitting window

-is OK because it will wind up being found at the end of the “scope chain”.
+is OK because it will be found at the end of the “scope chain”.

 Methods of window object in JavaScript

-method.
-In example ew provide the URL to be opened in the new window, name of the window, the width and the height of the window to be created.
+Simple example code creates a new window, using the open() method.
+For example, it provides the URL to be opened in the new window, the name of the window, the width, and the height of the window to be created.

 <!DOCTYPE html>